matplotlib/mplcairo/README.rst

 - ``draw_markers`` draws a marker at each control point of the given path, which is the documented behavior, even though all builtin renderers only draw markers at straight or Bézier segment ends.

+- Setting the ``MPLCAIRO_DEBUG`` environment variable to a non-empty value allows one to save figures (with ``savefig``) in the ``.cairoscript`` format, which is a "native script that matches the cairo drawing model".
+This may be helpful for troubleshooting purposes.

 Known issues
 ============